 3. DKIM selector prefix is a free text field where the user labels the public key by which their service is validated.
-I have used a naming convention of <DiskStation name>-<domain name>.
-When you deploy it later, the label will be followed by “._domainkey” so in this example the complete selector is nas3-rrett._domainkey but for now just enter prefix that you want.
+I have used a naming convention of <DiskStation name>-<domain name> but you can use whatever label you want.
+At this stage you only enter the prefix.
+When you deploy it later, the label will be followed by “._domainkey” so in this case the complete selector is nas3-rrett._domainkey but for now just enter prefix that you want.
 NOTE: There are limitations on the characters in your label.
 For example, the . and _ characters are not allowed.
 If your chosen prefix contains invalid characters your domain host will probably not let you save the record.

 Enter your chosen prefix. “default” will be sufficient.

 4. DKIM uses RSA validation where there are private and public keys that are matched and validated.
 The public key will be required in later steps.
 Press Generate Public Key button and accept the warning that the private key will be updated; it needs to be to match the public key.
 (If you ever have a need to regenerate the key, the warning is a reminder to update the TXT record in your host’s DNS settings.)
 Apply the settings.